vertigo-one/tlspc-pull-provisioning-examples/README.md

 This repository provides a demo lab for pull provisioning of TLS certificates from the Venafi TLS Protect Cloud using the Venafi Ansible collection and nginx + php.

-**Ansible** and the **venafi.machine_identity** collections have already been isntalled on this machine, as have some other tools if you wish to fiddle after completing the lab.
+**Ansible** and the **venafi.machine_identity** collections have already been installed on this machine, as have some other tools if you wish to fiddle after completing the lab.

 ## Lab Prerequisites.